 How it works:

-- Wednesdays I put up a winnable prize that consists of a desirable good.
+- I put up a winnable prize that consists of a desirable good.

-- You guess the final scores of this weekend's designated game (football or hoops, depending on the season), and put it in the comments.
+- You guess the final scores of the designated game, and put it in the comments.
 First person to post a particular score has it.

 - If you got it right, we contact you.
 If not, go to (5)

 - The desirable good arrives at the address you give us.

 - Non-winners can acquire the same desirable good by trading currency for it.